taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Large panel spanning the width of the page: Min turns to see an emergency medical team (EMT) and their floater (vehicle) moving painstakingly slowly into the food court, as people swim out of the way and crowd her view.
 It looks like someone had a bad reaction to their food.

-On the other side of the EMT and their vehicle, Min catches sight of a tall teen, gangly limbs fully covered in the traditional multi-layers of the BIOSILICA cult, swimming fast, gleefully and deftly, in the far corners of the food court that host no food stands.
+On the other side of the EMT and their vehicle, Min catches sight of a tall teen, gangly limbs fully covered in the traditional multi-layers of the Biononymous cult, swimming fast, gleefully and deftly, in the far corners of the food court that host no food stands.
 The teen holds a large cup of drink in one hand, straw disappearing into the folds of their face mask, while gracefully using the other to push off a wall there, grab a pipe to turn a corner there.
 A cuttlefish mechapet floats nearby and holds on for dear life, with amorphous arms clinging to the teen's neck, shoulders, and head.
 We hear a distant mechanical "Wheeeeeeeeee!"

-Tall rectangular panel: View of Min from far away, POV including the BIOSILICA teen in the foreground, as she stares up at the tall BIOSILICA teen with slight dumbfoundedness, one hand still on the viewing port.
-The BIOSILICA teen takes a corner a little too fast and tumbles into a dense crowd of people moving out of the way of the emergency medical team.
+Tall rectangular panel: View of Min from far away, POV including the Biononymous teen in the foreground, as she stares up at the tall Biononymous teen with slight dumbfoundedness, one hand still on the viewing port.
+The Biononymous teen takes a corner a little too fast and tumbles into a dense crowd of people moving out of the way of the emergency medical team.

-Tall rectangular panel: The BIOSILICA teen is now being told off by some disgruntled older Orbiters.
+Tall rectangular panel: The Biononymous teen is now being told off by some disgruntled older Orbiters.
 The teen holds their drink half like a shield, half in supplication, while the front of their face mask rearranges to say "Sorry!"

 2 wide panels, full width of page: The disgruntled older Orbiters begin to disperse.
-The BIOSILICA teen swims away while looking over their shoulder with "Sorry!" still on their face mask.
+The Biononymous teen swims away while looking over their shoulder with "Sorry!" still on their face mask.
 The cuttlefish mechapet swims backwards while bowing and chirping: "So sorry, so sorry, have a nice day!"

-Bottom of the page: Min stares after the BIOSILICA teen, then shakes herself out of her reverie.
+Bottom of the page: Min stares after the Biononymous teen, then shakes herself out of her reverie.
 She pushes off from the tunnel wall in the opposite direction.

 ### Page 6